-On November 29, 2010, the Company entered into an agreement with RX Exploration Inc., now known as US Silver and Gold Inc. (the "Debenture Holder") for debentures (the "Debentures") with a principal amount equal to \$1,901,300 (the "Principal"), without interest, and granted the Debenture Holder a security interest in assets comprising the Sill Lake assets.
+On November 29, 2010, the Company entered into an agreement with RX Exploration Inc. (the "Debenture Holder") for debentures (the "Debentures") with a principal amount equal to \$1,901,300 (the "Principal"), without interest, and granted the Debenture Holder a security interest in assets comprising the Sill Lake assets.
 The Debentures had a maturity date of November 29, 2013.